SQL 2012 or higher

 - You have now created the Inspector schema and InspectorSetup stored procedure in your logging database, the messages tab will look like the below.

 - If you are ready to upgrade/Install now, copy the contents of the messages tab and paste into to a query window, these are a bunch of default values but change them as you please, optional Parameters will be ignored when @InitialSetup = 0.
 For more details regarding individual Parameter settings during setup scroll to the bottom of this post for an explanation of what each parameter controls.

 - Forgot to copy and paste the example procedure call? not to worry just run the following code for an example procedure call.

 - When you are ready execute the InspectorSetup procedure, this procedure will create all Tables, Indexes, Procedures, Views and agent jobs required by the Inspector.

 Do not worry if you forgot to set @InitialSetup for your first install, we added code to validate this setting during execution where it gets changed to a 1 if required.

 Installing for the first time?

-You should now have a bunch of new tables and stored procedures in your logging database and four new SQL Agent jobs with no schedules.
+You should now have a bunch of new tables and stored procedures in your logging database and a single SQL Agent job (Inspector Auto [Name of your Inspector DB]) which runs on a minutely schedule looking for Modules/Reports that are scheduled to run from the Modules table and ModuleConfig table.